CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/33-create-use-udf-sdk.md

 ### Task 5: Test the UDF using the Data Explorer

-Now that a new UDF has been created in the Azure Cosmos DB container, you will use the Data Explorer to validate that the UDF is working as expected.
+In this task, you will validate the user-defined function (UDF) created earlier in Azure Cosmos DB by running a SQL query in the Data Explorer.

 1. Return to your web browser.